So, your child is reading along and comes to a word she doesn’t know. What do you do?

 Does it look right?

-The most POWERFUL of these is the first one – Does it make sense?
+The most POWERFUL of these is: Does it make sense?
 Reading for meaning.

 You’ll need to know about each of these reading strategies as you begin teaching your child.
 It’s quite simple.
 But, for this post, I’ll demonstrate the first one: